A query is executed in two main phases:

 - The search phase which does matching, ranking and grouping/aggregation.
-This phase involves dispatching the query out to content nodes
+This phase involves dispatching the query to content nodes

 - The result processing phase which involves content fetching and snippeting of the top global hits found in the previous search phase

-- A query is sent from a front-end application to a container node over HTTP(s) using GET or POST using the search API or in any custom request format handled by a custom request handler which translates the custom request format to native Vespa APIs.
+- A query is sent from a front-end application to a container node over HTTP(s) using GET or POST using the search API or in any custom request format handled by a custom request handler, which translates the custom request format to native Vespa APIs.

 - Query pre-processing, like linguistic processing and query rewriting, is done in configured search chains

-- The query is sent from the container to selected content clusters - see federation for more details.
+The query is sent from the container to selected content clusters - see federation for more details.
 The illustration above only contains one content cluster but multiple is fully supported and allows scaling document types differently.
 For example a tweet document type could be indexed in a separate content cluster then user document type which allow for independent scaling.

-The result processing (fill) phase
+Result processing (fill) phase

-- When the result from the search phase is available a custom chained searcher component can process the limited data available from the first search phase before contents of the hits is fetched from the content nodes.
-The fetching from content nodes is lazy and is not invoked before rendering the response unless asked for earlier by a custom searcher component.
+- When the result from the search phase is available, a custom chained searcher component can process the limited data available from the first search phase before contents of the hits is fetched from the content nodes.
+The fetching from content nodes is lazy and is not invoked before rendering the response, unless asked for earlier by a custom searcher component.

-- The container will ask the content nodes which produced the best hits from search phase for the contents of the fields, only fields in the requested documenet summaries is fetched.
+- The container will ask the content nodes which produced the best hits from search phase for the contents of the fields, only fields in the requested document summaries is fetched.
 The summary request goes directly to the content nodes that produced the result from the search phase.

-- After the phase is completed against the content nodes the complete result set might be processed further by custom components (e.g doing result deduping, top k re-ranking) before finally rendering the response.
+- After the phase is completed against the content nodes, the complete result set might be processed further by custom components (e.g doing result deduping, top k re-ranking), before finally rendering the response.